-CVE-2018-0171 is a vulnerability in the Smart Install feature of Cisco IOS Software and Cisco IOS XE Software.
-The flaw is caused by improper validation of packet data in Smart Install message handling, allowing a crafted Smart Install message sent to TCP port 4786 to trigger a buffer overflow on an affected device.
-Cisco states that successful exploitation by an unauthenticated remote attacker can cause a device reload, force the device into an indefinite loop that results in a watchdog crash, or enable arbitrary code execution on the device.
-The issue affects devices with Smart Install exposed and has been widely referenced as a Cisco Smart Install RCE vulnerability.
+CVE-2018-0171 is a critical vulnerability in the Smart Install feature of Cisco IOS Software and Cisco IOS XE Software.
+The flaw is caused by improper validation of packet data in Smart Install message handling, allowing a crafted Smart Install message to trigger a buffer overflow on an affected device.
+An unauthenticated remote attacker can exploit the issue by sending specially crafted traffic to the Smart Install service.
+Successful exploitation can cause the device to reload, enter an indefinite loop that results in a watchdog crash, or execute arbitrary code on the device.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.